 What promotions have I earned?
 What special projects have I been on?

 What positive feedback have I received from past managers?

 Far too many job seekers fall into the trap of wasting precious space on their resumes with tasks.
 No one cares about the tasks you performed at your job.
 Tasks are tedious, and all employers recognize that all jobs carry a component of tedium.
 Remove anything from your resume which begins “Responsible for.”

 Educational achievements should only be listed if you’re a fairly recent graduate, or if the achievement carries weight beyond the world of academia, such as being a Rhodes Scholar.
 And for the love of reason, please, please stop saying that you are proficient in Microsoft Office!
 At this point in world history, that’s akin to saying you know how to use pens and pencils.
 (Do know, however, that if Microsoft Office is listed as a required skill in the job ad, you should note your proficiency with Microsoft Office in the Skills section of your resume.)

 Your resume is not static, and it should be updated regularly.
 As you garner more achievements, you may need to omit some of your other achievements, at least the ones not relevant to the position you are hoping to secure.
 Highlight a few of the achievements listed on your resume in your cover letter to catch the eye a busy employer.
-Remember that you only have 14 seconds to hook someone with your resume, so make sure that your achievements stand out, and that your keywords are maximized.
+Remember that you only have 14 seconds (or less!) to hook someone with your resume, so make sure that your achievements stand out, and that your keywords are maximized.